A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Simulation

 \subsubsection{Generalized LATEs}

 Next, we construct bounds on the generalized LATEs.
+Again, we focus on binary $Y$.
 The original definition of the LATE is the ATE for compliers (C).
 Researchers may also have interests in other local treatment effects.
 We consider two other parameters---LATEs for always-takers (AT) and never-takers (NT).
 Figure \ref{fig: LATEs-1} and \ref{fig: LATEs-2} display the bounds on the LATE-AT, LATE-C, and LATE-NT under different assumptions.
 This analysis is analogous to that with the ATE.
 Since the covariate $X$ affects the decision of compliance, to avoid confusion in the definition of the compliance groups, we instead establish bounds on the LATEs conditional on $X$.
 We draw the conditional MTE functions with solid red lines in both panels as a reference.

+The DGP implies constant MTE function, therefore, the LATE-AT, LATE-C and LATE-NT are all equivalent to true ATE, equaling to $0.33,0.23,0.13$ and $0.20,0.11,0.08$, conditional on $X=0$ and $X=1$ respectively.
 The feature that there exists no defiers in the DGP is known.
 When there is no defier, the LATE-C is point identified, which has an analytical expression of the two-stage least squares estimand.
-Therefore, even when we add the tuning parameters, the estimates remain very close to the true values throughout.
+Therefore, even when we add the tuning parameters\footnote{The tuning parameters are used to prevent infeasibility in the LP due to the sampling error.
+The details are introduced in Section \ref{subsec:Inference}.}, the estimates remain very close to the true values throughout.
 And when we do not need tuning parameters to adjust the numerical errors or when the tuning parameters are very small, the linear programming yields point estimates as shown in Figure \ref{fig: LATEs-1}.
-The true LATE-Cs conditional on $X=0$ and $X=1$ are equal to 0.23 and 0.13, respectively.